John McElroy (Jesuit): Boston

-In October 1847 Fr.
-McElroy was welcomed in Boston, Massachusetts, by the Bishop of Boston, John Bernard Fitzpatrick, to serve as pastor of St. Mary's parish in the North End.
+In October 1847 McElroy was welcomed in Boston by the Bishop of Boston, John Bernard Fitzpatrick, to serve as pastor of St. Mary's parish in the North End.
 Bishop Fitzpatrick set McElroy to work on bringing a college to Boston.

 In 1853 McElroy found a property in the South End where the city jail once stood.
 After two years of negotiations the project fell through due to zoning issues.

 A new site was identified and city officials endorsed the sale.
 Two important gifts were received, a bequest of $3000 from Joseph Coolidge Shaw, and $5000 plus all construction expenses from Catholic philanthropist Andrew Carney.
 In 1858, Bishop Fitzpatrick and Father McElroy broke ground for Boston College, and for the Church of the Immaculate Conception.
 McElroy served as the pastor of Immaculate Conception Church from 1861 to 1863.
 Classes began in the fall of 1864, and would continue at this location until 1913 when the college moved to its current location at Chestnut Hill.

 Initially Boston College offered a seven-year program including both high school and college.
 This joint program continued until 1927 when the high school was separately incorporated.